Percent Error Calculator

-Start by subtracting the observed value (ov) from the theoretical value (tv) to find the difference.
+To use the formula, start by subtracting the observed value ov from the theoretical value tv to find the difference.
 Divide the difference by the theoretical value to find the relative error then multiply by 100 to find the error as a percentage.

 Our percent change calculator may also be useful for finding the amount of change between 2 values.